Beef vs. Soy Protein: Nutrient Density vs. Plant-Based Protection

 Key CofactorVitamin B12, ZincIsoflavones (Genistein)

-Calories per 30g Protein~150 kcal (lean cuts)~300 kcal (whole foods)
+Calories per 30g protein~150 kcal (lean meat)~300 kcal (in whole foods)

 1. Beef: The "Anabolic Compressor"